⚡Quick answer -

 Keywords - multi-company agent, MyOperator two companies, shared agent setup, BPO agent mapping, dual-account user

-Sticky Agent ensures that when a customer calls multiple times, they are connected to the same agent who handled their previous call (within a set time frame).
-This continuity improves customer experience, reduces repeated explanations, and enables ...
+⚡Quick answer - Sticky Agent ensures that when a customer calls multiple times, they are connected to the same agent who handled their previous call (within a set time frame).
+This continuity improves the customer experience, reduces the need for ...